Henrik-Xu/English/Travel/Taking_a_Taxi.md

 * “Can you pull over after the lights?”
 * “Just stop in front of that building, I’ll get out here.”
 * “Could you send the taxi to (address)?”
-* “How much do I owe you?”
+* “How much do I owe you?”/ "how much do i pay you?"/ "How much is it"/ "What's the total?"
+* "Can i pay on credit card/with cash"

 # Homework
 Write a dialog taking a taxi.